Are the party-goers in your dorm deserving of a guerrilla warfare campaign? Is your Game of Thrones watching roommate asking for a beheading?

 First of all, watch your language.
 Second – you’ve probably not been exposed to the right ear plugs yet.
 If you really want to step up your game, check out some in-ear silicone earplugs – like these on Amazon from Mack’s.
 They set to your ear-size and sit inside so they don’t fall out.
 They cover everything so well that they’re even waterproof.
 Compared to traditional earplugs these are a whole different ball game.
 Say goodbye to stuffing oversized foam into your ears.

-If ear plugs really aren’t your thing, consider noise-cancelling headphones.
+If ear plugs really aren’t your thing, consider noise-canceling headphones.
 Some people swear by these, combined with an audiobook or white noise.
 Most headphones are a pain-in-the-ass to sleep with, since it makes it tricky to sleep on your side.
 However, listening to a calm voice narrate to you, or relaxing noises like the ocean, can be a fantastic way to drown out loud late-night laughter.
 If you’re curious about white noise, Noisli is a great place to start for free audio.
 But there’s plenty of others, too – just ask our friend Google.

 Sleeping on schedule